akerasi/TapToRandomize/README.md

 Niamek, for the original version of the Solar Jetman randomizer which I've forked and continued at https://github.com/akerasi/SJ-rando

 cleartonic for the Dragon Quest 3 Heavenly Flight randomizer https://github.com/cleartonic/dq3hf

+calm-palm for the Castlevania Cirlce of the Moon randomizer https://github.com/calm-palm/cotm-randomizer/

 And last but not least, the MiSTer FPGA project: https://github.com/MiSTer-devel/Wiki_MiSTer/wiki